Emergency sites for migrant children raising safety concerns

 Maria Cuellar, 38, of San Pedro Sula, Honduras, was expelled this week along with her 10-year-old boy.
 Cuellar said she had heard the U.S. was again admitting migrants with the changing administration.
 She said her house was ravaged by Hurricane Eta in November and she was not making ends meet as the pandemic slowed the economy.

-Smugglers took her through Mexico and to the Rio Grande river with a group of 10 after sunset on Sunday.
+Smugglers took her through Mexico and to the Rio Grande river with a group of 10 after sunset Sunday.
 The group then walked overnight for three hours to turn themselves over to Border Patrol agents, but they were returned through the pedestrian bridge that connects McAllen, Texas, to Reynosa, Mexico, in a matter of hours.

 Cuellar sobbed as she described being away from her 11-year-old daughter.